 Doily Stencil a Cushion / Pillow

 You might remember a couple of weeks ago I made some Map Table Mats.
-When I was putting them away in the kitchen with all my other table stuff, such as paper napkins and cloths, I struggled to shut the draw.
+When I was putting them away in the kitchen with all my other table stuff, such as paper napkins and cloths, I struggled to shut the drawer.
 It was time for a clear out!
 Firstly I discovered that I must stop buying paper napkins no matter how pretty they are.
-Secondly I found right at the bottom a packet of paper doilies.
+Secondly, I found right at the bottom a packet of paper doilies.
 I’m not one normally for fancy doilies, these must have been left over from the traditional English garden party we held for the Queen’s diamond jubilee in 2012.
-These doilies did however give me an idea and that didn’t involve cucumber sandwiches and victoria sponge cake.
+These doilies did, however, give me an idea and that didn’t involve cucumber sandwiches and Victoria sponge cake.
 I would use them as a stencil.

 What you need to stencil a cushion / pillow